Program overview

 Program Overview

 The Carpentry and Renovation Techniques program at Fanshawe College is a comprehensive one-year college certificate program designed to equip students with essential skills in residential construction.
-This program guides students from the initial building layout to the final stages of a construction project.
+This program guides students from the initial building layout to the completion of a residential project.
 Throughout the course, students will gain valuable knowledge in blueprint reading, building codes, and various construction methods.
 Graduates have the flexibility to either enter the workforce directly or continue their education in related fields.

 Program Structure

-The Carpentry and Renovation Techniques program is structured to provide a thorough understanding of residential construction over a duration of 30 weeks.
+The Carpentry and Renovation Techniques program is structured to provide a thorough understanding of the carpentry field over a duration of 30 weeks.
 The program includes:

 • Hands-on training in carpentry skills.